hrushiK1415/MindChain/README.md

 ## 🧠 Overview

-MindChain is a **blockchain-integrated wellness platform** that rewards users with **Soul Tokens** for engaging in mindfulness activities.
+Aaramya is a **blockchain-integrated wellness platform** that rewards users with **Soul Tokens** for engaging in mindfulness activities.
 These tokens can be redeemed for discounts on expert-led workshops, creating a unique incentive system for mental wellbeing.

-Built on Ethereum and utilizing PyUSD for stable transactions, MindChain combines modern frontend technologies with blockchain capabilities to deliver a seamless, responsive user experience across all devices.
+Built on Ethereum and utilizing PyUSD for stable transactions, Aaramya combines modern frontend technologies with blockchain capabilities to deliver a seamless, responsive user experience across all devices.

 ---